 Delivering happiness means to get the job done and get it flawless.
-By that we don’t necessarily mean without struggles or other imminent challenges — it’s part of the game, but with a sense of fulfillment and gratitude.
+By that, we don’t necessarily mean without struggles or other imminent challenges — it’s part of the game, but with a sense of fulfilment and gratitude.

 Even though a lot of people treat customer support as an automatic process that doesn’t require too much soul, we completely disavow with this kind of approach.
 That’s why the support crew members are called Happiness Heroes.
 And yes, they manage to do some magic for a bunch of great people all over the world.
 And to get this out of the way, yes, we sometimes screw up.
 We are only human.

 We like that each Happiness Hero has a catchy vision about customer support.
 This way, we keep an accelerated rhythm and learn a lot from each other.
 As Malcolm Gladwell would say — We’re the sum of the five people we spend the most time with.

 Let’s find out who are our witty Happiness Heroes and what keeps them motivated to wake up & help awesome digital makers from the other corner

 of the world.

 When I think about customer support three words come to my mind — patience, knowledge and communication.
 The customer comes to you with a problem and you have to be patient to correctly understand his complaint, then make proof of the good knowledge of your product, to communicate clearly what he has to do in order to solve it.
 It’s that simple!